LPNSR: Optimal Noise-Guided Diffusion Image Super-Resolution Via Learnable Noise Prediction: Experiments

-\textbf{Step-Wise Ablation Study.} We conduct a step-wise ablation study on the RealSR dataset as shown in Table~\ref{tab:noise_predictor_ablation_study} to quantitatively verify the independent contribution of each step's noise predictor.
-The full LPNSR model achieves the best overall performance, validating the effectiveness of our full-stage prior guidance.
-Specifically, removing the step 4 predictor degrades both fidelity and perceptual quality, confirming its critical role in global structural anchoring; disabling the step 3 predictor causes the most severe PSNR drop, highlighting its core function in error mitigation and texture transition; replacing the step 2 predictor with random noise leads to a sharp decline in perceptual metrics despite high SSIM, verifying its indispensable role in fine-grained detail enhancement.
-The ablation results are fully consistent with the qualitative and statistical observations, forming a complete verification of our noise predictor's working mechanism.
+\textbf{Analysis and Ablation Study of Noise Predictor.} Across the 4-step coarse-to-fine denoising trajectory, our LR-guided noise predictor implements progressive prior guidance aligned with the denoising logic.
+As shown in Fig.~\ref{fig:noise_maps}, the predicted noise maps are highly aligned with the LR image's structure and texture, following a hierarchical guidance pattern: the step 4 map anchors global structure to avoid initial sampling deviation, the step 3 map focuses on mid-frequency texture refinement to suppress cumulative error, and the step 2 map targets local fine-grained details to optimize perceptual quality.
+Statistical distribution analysis in Fig.~\ref{fig:noise_maps_distribution} further confirms that the optimized noise distributions at all steps are not unconstrained random Gaussian distributions.
+We further conduct a step-wise ablation study on the RealSR dataset (see Tab.~\ref{tab:noise_predictor_ablation_study}) to quantitatively verify the independent contribution of each step's predictor: the full LPNSR model achieves the best overall performance, validating the effectiveness of our full-stage prior guidance; removing the step 4 predictor degrades both fidelity and perceptual quality, disabling the step 3 predictor causes the most severe PSNR drop, and replacing the step 2 predictor with random noise sharply impairs perceptual metrics, fully consistent with our qualitative and statistical observations.